smartnic/sigcomm21_artifact/README.md

 ---

-### change compiler parameters
+### Change compiler parameters

-(todo, add more description) An example of changing different windows for the same input program to be optimized.
+There are some parameters for K2.
+In this experiment, we will introduce window parameters by an example of changing different windows for the same input program to be optimized.
+Window parameters are used to select a specific program segment to be optimized, which can reduce the compiling time for a large program.
+In this section, We use `window [s,e]` to represent the program segment from `s` to `e` for convenience.
+More details are in the submiited paper (`IV.
+Modular verification.` in section 5).

 #### Run
 Estimated runtime: 1 minute 25 seconds